bitrise-io/devcenter/_articles/en/builds/remote-access.md

 6. Fill out the required fields with the information from under the **Screenshare** option.

 And done!
 You should now be able to access the virtual machine where your build is running.

+## Extending the availability of remote access

+Remote access is available while the build is running and for 10 minutes after the build is finished.
+If this is not enough, there’s a simple workaround to make sure remote access is available for a longer time.

+1. Add a **Script** Step after the Step that causes the build to fail.
+2. Toggle the **Run if previous Step failed** option on to ensure the **Script** Step always runs.
+3. Add a command to let the build “sleep” for a time specified in seconds:

+   `1 sleep 5400`

+   This example lets the build run for 90 minutes.
+It should be no more than your build time limit, of course.

+That’s it.
+While the build is still running, you can look around on the virtual machine for the possible issues that caused it to fail.

 {% include banner.html banner_text="Connect to a VM with Remote Access" url="https://app.bitrise.io/users/sign_up?utm_source=devcenter&utm_medium=bottom_cta" button_text="Go to your app" %}